Synchronization has occurred.

 Their eyes met and Atienna offered her a small smile.
 Cvetka returned the gesture and lowered her gaze.

 “Sigurd,” the last Aquarian woman introduced herself.
 “Yulia and Cvetka’s guard also.”

-Sigurd was the shortest one in the entire Aquarian group—although she was still taller than any in the Piscese group—and was also the only one in the Aquarian group who was not wearing a fur cap.
+Sigurd was the shortest one in the entire Aquarian group and was also the only one in the Aquarian group who was not wearing a fur cap.
 Her light blonde hair was tied up into a bun, her eyes an ice blue, and her nose hooked and prominent.